Covalent and molecular solids

 Answer

-The edges of the hexagonal unit cell of graphite cuts through three layers of graphene (see above diagram).
+The edges of the hexagonal unit cell of graphite extend through three layers of graphene (see above diagram).
 The top sheet has four corner atoms, each being shared by six unit cells, and one other atom shared by two unit cells \left ( \frac{4}{6}+\frac{1}{2} \right ).
 The same occurs for the bottom layer.
-For the middle graphene, four peripheral atoms are again shared by six unit cells but one atom remains entirely within the unit cell \left ( \frac{4}{6}+1\right ).
-Therefore, in total, there are four atoms in a single hexagonal unit cell of graphite.
+For the middle layer of graphene, four peripheral atoms are shared by six unit cells but one atom remains entirely within the unit cell \left ( \frac{4}{6}+1\right ).
+Therefore, there are a total of four atoms in a single hexagonal unit cell of graphite.

 Previous article: Radius ratio